AlexJohnSadowski/PC-Shopify-Fashion/README.md

 ## UNDER DEVELOPMENT
 E-commerce platform made with React and Storefront API from Shopify.
+I use context API for the state management.